 Third, of those who completed ≥ 5 national presentations, 51% (25/49)entered academics.
 In contrast, of those with 1-4 presentations or those with 0 presentations, 34% (31/91) and 29% (18/63) entered academics, respectively.
 Applicants who had ≥5 national presentations were significantly more likely to pursue academia compared to those without any presentations (p=0.02) and those with 1-4 presentations (p=0.05).
-There was no significant difference in career choice when comparing those with none versus 1-4 presentations (p=0.47)(Table 3a).
+There was no significant difference in career choice when comparing those with none versus 1-4 presentations (p=0.47)(Table 2).

 Fourth, a stated desire to enter academics was also highly significant (p=0.001), with54% (35/65) of those clearly stating a desire for an academic job doing so(Table 2).
 The percentage of those stating a desire for private practice who actually took an academic first job was 5.9% (1/17).
-That percentage was 29% (20/68) for those who were unsure/ no mention, and it was a similar 34% (18/53) for those with a stated desire to work in an “academic setting.”Furthermore, applicants with clear academic aspirations were statistically more likely to pursue academia versus those with private practice goals (p=0.006), those who were unsure/ no mention (p=0.005), and those desiring an “academic setting”(p=0.032)(Table 3b).Although those desiring an “academic setting” were also significantly more likely to pursue academia than those desiring private practice (p=0.049), they were notmore likely when compared to those were unsure/no mention(p=0.593).
-Lastly, those who were unsure/no mention trended to be more likely to pursue academics than those with private goals (p=0.075), but this result was not statistically significant(Table 3b).Thus, those with a stated desire to enter private practice rarely entered academics.
+That percentage was 29% (20/68) for those who were unsure/ no mention, and it was a similar 34% (18/53) for those with a stated desire to work in an “academic setting.”Furthermore, applicants with clear academic aspirations were statistically more likely to pursue academia versus those with private practice goals (p=0.006), those who were unsure/ no mention (p=0.005), and those desiring an “academic setting”(p=0.032)(Table2).Although those desiring an “academic setting” were also significantly more likely to pursue academia than those desiring private practice (p=0.049), they were notmore likely when compared to those were unsure/no mention(p=0.593).
+Lastly, those who were unsure/no mention trended to be more likely to pursue academics than those with private goals (p=0.075), but this result was not statistically significant(Table 2).Thus, those with a stated desire to enter private practice rarely entered academics.

 Fifth, certain statements made in the letters of recommendation were significantly associated with obtaining an academic job(Table 2).
 47% (24/51) of those with a letter of recommendation predicting the candidate would enter academics took an academic job.
 52% (16/31) of those with letters of recommendation stating that the candidate would be actively recruited back to theirresidency institution took an academic job.
 In comparison, none of the candidates whose letters predicted a career in private practice entered academics (although there were only 2 such candidates), and only 29% (34/119) of those with letters that were unsure/ no mention entered academics.
-There was no significant difference between those with letters predicting an academic career versus those being recruited back to their residency institution(p=0.689)(Table 3c).In contrast, applicants with letters predicting academics were significantly more likely to become academic surgeons compared to those whose letters were unsure/no mention(p=0.021).
+There was no significant difference between those with letters predicting an academic career versus those being recruited back to their residency institution(p=0.689)(Table 2).In contrast, applicants with letters predicting academics were significantly more likely to become academic surgeons compared to those whose letters were unsure/no mention(p=0.021).
 Those being recruited back to the residency institution were also significantly more likely to enter academia versus those whose letters were unsure/ no mention (p=0.018).